FarhanMuhib/Livability-test-analysis-by-country/README.md

 Use the resulting scores for visualization, reporting, or further analysis of country livability.

-Project Insights
+Project Insights 🔍
 Country rankings provide a multi-dimensional view of livability and highlight strengths and weaknesses in governance, economy, environment, and social sectors.

-Can serve as a basis for policy analysis, academic research, and comparative studies among countries.
+This analysis can serve as a basis for policy analysis, academic research, and comparative studies among countries.

-Tools
+Tools 🛠️

 SQL for database management and data analysis

 CSV for data storage and sharing